vpsfreecz/haveapi-client-php/README.md

-haveapi-client-php
+vpsfree-client-php
 ==================

-haveapi-client-php is a PHP client for HaveAPI based APIs.
+vpsfree-client-php is a PHP client for vpsFree API.

 Requirements
 ------------